yohgaki/validate-php-scr/README.md

 * More tests.
 (Most features are tested.)
 * Some minor features - Float is not validated like C module, etc.
 * Back port this to C module - When API is fixed.
 (TODO: Cleanup, Optimize, Reorganize PHP code for C implementation.)
-* Multi dimensional scalar array.
-(Done.
-Recursive reference is protected by "alimit" option.)
-* Error message controls like replacing values on the fly.
-(Done. '{{option_value}}' is replaced to $options' values.)
-* Multiple specs for single value.
-(Done.
-You can add spec doesn't raise Exception.)
 * Spec builder app(?).
 * Learning and automatic spec builder tool(?).